olilewis1/Project-Two/README.md

     getData()
   }, [])
 ```
-In JSX we coded the strucutre of the cards, one div for the up-facing card and one for the down-facing card.
+In JSX we coded the structure of the cards, one div for the up-facing card and one for the down-facing card.

 ### Game Logic

-To set the data for the card we created a useEffect that would choose a random card out of the 10 we had.
+To set the data for the first card to be displayed on screen we created a useEffect that would choose a random card out of the 10 we had.
 ```javascript
 const [cardFaceUp, setCardFaceUp] = useState('')